plq/mimi/draft-arslan-mimi-outer-00.md

 # Introduction

 Compatibility with existing email systems is a nice property to have.
-The email infrastructure is distributed, has important features like anti-spam built-in, and most email clients are robust and feature-rich, built with long-term archival in mind.
+The email infrastructure is distributed, tries to deal with the spam problem using its own means and most email clients are robust and feature-rich, built with long-term archival in mind.

 MIME is still the standard format in email exchange.
 It definitely shows its